joshD90/social2/zNewFeaturesToBeImplemented.md

 - Need to pass the error handling one level higher and probably need to handle by creating some error codes or perhaps error ENUMS or something []
 - So we will handle the connection.beginTransaction and the rollback wherever we have the try catch, so if we're just throwing errors then pass the connection in.
 If it's fully self-contained, do the transaction in that try catch block. [x]

-### Fix Frontend Issue with Report not sitting on top
+### Fix Frontend Issue with Report not sitting on top [x]

-- Perhaps change z-index?
+### Fix Frontend Issue of Dropdown menu not auto closing [x]

+### Reset Password

+- Create a table to store link tokens in []
+- create endpoints to create the token and send the magic link []
+  - this endpoint should do encryption for the token []
+- create post endpoint to check token off against hashed database entry. []
+- allow this endpoint if successful to update the username, use same passport procedures as used in user account creation []
+- create frontend endpoint that magic link will take you to with form for password updating []